wp-plugins/social-polls-by-opinionstage/readme.txt

  = Version 5.8.0 =
   * Added time filter to poll results dashboard
   * New design for on site poll page
-  * Various improvments & fixes on poll results dashboard = Version 5.7.0 =
+  * Various improvements & fixes on poll results dashboard = Version 5.7.0 =
   * Added the option to block repeat voting in polls by IP = Version 5.6.0 =